lisphilar/covid19-sir/README.md

 <strong>[Installation and dataset preparation](https://lisphilar.github.io/covid19-sir/INSTALLATION.html) explains how to install and prepare datasets for all users.</strong>

-Stable versions of Covsirphy are available at [PyPI (The Python Package Index): covsirphy](https://pypi.org/project/covsirphy/) and supports Python 3.7 or newer versions.
+Stable versions of Covsirphy are available at [PyPI (The Python Package Index): covsirphy](https://pypi.org/project/covsirphy/) and support Python 3.7 or newer versions.
 ```
 pip install covsirphy --upgrade
 ```